No Starch Press · Early Access Available Now

 §5

-Get notified when the book launches
+Get the book

 Post-training is where models stop being impressive and start being useful.